Oyelowo/coding_practice/docker-udemy/kubernetes.md

 - Ingress

+- __Deployment__
+  It's similar to a pod.
+Maintains a set of identical pods, ensuring that they have the correct config and that the right number exists

+## Pods Vs Deployment
+- Pods a basic way of running kubernetes to run a single set of containers Deployment runs a set of identical ods (one or more)
+- Pods is good for one-off dev purposes
+   Deployment monitors the state of each pod, updating as necessary
+- Pods rarely used directly in production
+   Deployment is good for dev and for production

 # Linking different components
 You use selector in one to refer to the label in another.
 The selector does not have to be called component.